Alpha-Lipoic Acid

 - ^ a b c d e f Kim MS, et al. Anti-obesity effects of alpha-lipoic acid mediated by suppression of hypothalamic AMP-activated protein kinase.
 Nat Med.
 (2004)

-- ^ a b c Cheng PY, et al. Reciprocal effects of α-lipoic acid on adenosine monophosphate-activated protein kinase activity in obesity induced by ovariectomy in rats.
-Menopause.
+- ^ a b c Cheng PY, et al. Reciprocal effects of α-lipoic acid on adenosine monophosphate-activated protein kinase activity in obesity induced by ovariectomy in rats. life stage.
 (2011)

 - ^ a b c d Wang Y, et al. alpha-Lipoic acid increases energy expenditure by enhancing adenosine monophosphate-activated protein kinase-peroxisome proliferator-activated receptor-gamma coactivator-1alpha signaling in the skeletal muscle of aged mice.
 Metabolism.
 (2010)